 - Make a pit stop before you go.
 There are only two stalls each in the men's and women's bathroom, and the lines stay long

-The Unclaimed Baggage Center Museum.
+Be sure to check out the Unclaimed Baggage Center Museum.
 It showcases some of the strange and spectacular things that have turned up in luggage over the years.

 And you definitely don't want to miss the Baggage Experience at 2:30 p.m. each day, where you can watch them go through an unprocessed bag.
 Sometimes they even give away the contents of the bag!
-You can watch videos of some of the previous reveals on their Facebook page.

 In the mood for a bit of pampering?
 Stop by guest services for a free 90-minute personal shopper session.
 They'll help you uncover the best stuff at UBC.